Changan Raeton Plus: 2020 facelift

 On October 18, 2019, the 2020 model year of the Changan Raeton CC was officially launched.
 The updated model has a new Chinese name pronounced as Ruicheng CC (锐程 CC).
 The 2020 Raeton CC facelift launched a total of five trim levels with a price range of 94,900 to 128,900 yuan (~US$13,410 to US$18,214).
 The update features a revised front end and the length of the refreshed car has increased by 20mm while the powertrain remains unchanged.

-Changan Raeton Plus (2023-)
+Changan Raeton Plus (Second generation) (2023–present)

 The Raeton Plus (锐程 Plus) was unveiled during the 2022 Chengdu Auto Show as a major update of the Raeton CC.
 The interior features facial recognition system and can automatically adjust the seat position, light and other equipment upon recognizing the driver.
 Driver fatigue monitoring system, 360 degree driving recorder, adaptive cruise control, panoramic camera and wireless mobile charging are also available on the Raeton Plus.